-Nearly a third of Americans have high blood pressure.
-Another third have prehypertension, a condition in which blood pressure is higher than normal but not quite high enough to be diagnosed as hypertension.
-If you have high blood pressure or prehypertension, studies have shown that you can lower your blood pressure by eating a healthy diet.
+Nearly one-third of American adults have high blood pressure (hypertension), according to the Centers for Disease Control and Prevention.
+If you have high blood pressure, studies have shown that you can lower your blood pressure by eating a healthy diet.

 A healthy diet emphasizes:

-Unfortunately, many foods can prevent you from lowering your blood pressure.
-Keep reading to learn about 10 foods you should limit or avoid.
+Many foods and beverages can prevent you from lowering your blood pressure.
+Keep reading to learn about nine that you should limit or avoid.

 Salt and sodium are villains when it comes to living with high blood pressure and heart disease.
-The Dietary Guidelines for Americans suggest that people with hypertension or prehypertension limit their daily sodium intake to just 1,500 milligrams.
-Currently, the average American eats more than twice that amount, or about 3,400 milligrams a day.
+The 2015-2020 Dietary Guidelines for Americans suggest that people with high blood pressure limit their daily sodium intake to just 1,500 milligrams (mg).
+According to the Mayo Clinic, the average American eats about 3,400 mg a day, more than twice that amount.

-More than 75 percent of the sodium you eat in a day comes from packaged foods, not what you add at the table with a saltshaker.
-Some of the saltiest sources of packaged foods include:
+According to the U.S. Food and Drug Administration, around 75 percent of the sodium you eat in a day comes from packaged foods, not what you add at the table with a saltshaker.
+Some of the saltiest packaged foods include:

 - deli meat